Resident Artist Program FAQ

 What kind of applicants are you looking for?

 The program welcomes self-motivated, focused individuals working in traditional and nontraditional studio crafts.
 Residents must have a clear objective for their residency and be willing to live and work as part of a close-knit community.
 Resident artists work independently and set their own goals for their residencies.
-Their time is their own with very few exceptions throughout the year.
+Their time is their own with few exceptions throughout the year.
 The creative director, gallery director, executive director, and other resources of the school are available to residents in a support capacity.
-However, this is a self-directed program; the assumption of the program is that resident artists will take the initiative to enhance and supplement their experience at Penland.
-Residents are expected to find ways to meaningfully engage with the school either individually or as a group, or both.
+However, this is a self-directed program; our expectation is that resident artists will take the initiative to enhance and supplement their experience at Penland.
+Residents are expected to find ways to meaningfully engage with the school either individually, as a group, or both.

 Can I apply with a collaborator?